stevecreedon/why_they_ui/README.md

 1. Deploy the app to AWS (in production environment)
 1. Enable users to sign-up and in using AWS Cognito
 1. Upload and view files the authenticated user has uploaded to a non-public S3.
+1. Some basic analytics in AWS Pinpoint to track user actions

 ## 1. Create the React App